 Hover over the desired item to edit the existing form.

 Adjust all the needed fields in the form.
-For instance, we use the Booking Form pattern that perfectly meets our needs.
+For instance, we use the Booking Form patternthat perfectly meets our needs.
+If you need to build a booking form with the payments from scratch, refer to our How to Create a Booking Form guide.

-Except for the form fields, we need to work on the settings of the entire form.
+Except for the form fields, we need to work on the form’s settings.
 So open the JetForm tab and scroll down to the Post Submit Actions section.
 Add some actions to the form by clicking the “New Action” button.

 Go to the Gateways Settings section that precedes Post Submit Actions.